SeanKilleen/seankilleen.github.io/_posts/2020-03-30-getting-ubuntu-desktop-gui-working-with-windows-subsystem-for-linux-wsl.md

 * Windows Subsystem for Linux (WSL)
 * An Ubuntu WSL Distribution from the Windows Store
 * Chocolatey installed on your Windows machine
+* A chunk of free disk space (~2 GBish to dedicate to the effort on top of your normal needs)

 ## Let's Do this!